 Lunch breaks are given for classes lasting all day.
 Lunch is not provided for you.
 You may bring snacks and beverages.
 Periodic breaks are given throughout all classes.

 No. State law requires that the full course must be completed prior to testing, and it’s very likely that you may learn something in the process.
+If you have a motorcycle and already know how to ride then consider a Basic Rider Course 2 (BRC2) instead.

 No. You will receive a waiver from us upon successful completion of the class that exempts you from taking the road test at the DMV.
 You are still required to take the computer-based learner’s permit test at the DMV to complete the licensing process, if you haven’t already done so.
 The Advanced Rider Course DOES NOT get you your license.